Heavy-tailed random vectros: theory and applications: Vector type precise large deviations

 Inspired by \cite[Th.
-3.1]{he:cheng:wang:2013}, in the next theorem , it is contained as special case, when $d=1$ and $A=(1,\,\infty)$.
-In both cases, the random vectors $\{{\bf X}^{(i)}\,,\;i \in \bbn \}$ should satisfy some kind of weak-equivalence on sets $A$.
+3.1]{he:cheng:wang:2013}, the next theorem contain it as special case, when $d=1$ and $A=(1,\,\infty)$.
+In both cases, the random vectors $\{{\bf X}^{(i)}\,,\;i \in \bbn \}$ should satisfy some kind of weak-equivalence on sets $xA$.
 We formulate this restriction in the following assumption.

 \begin{assumption} Let $A \in \mathscr{R}$ be some fixed set.
 We consider a non-negative random vector ${\bf X}$, such that it holds \beao c_1 =\liminf \inf_{i\geq 1} \dfrac{\PP\left[{\bf X}^{(i)}\in x\,A\right]}{\PP\left[{\bf X}\in x\,A\right]}\leq \limsup \sup_{i\geq 1} \dfrac{\PP\left[{\bf X}^{(i)}\in x\,A\right]}{\PP\left[{\bf X}\in x\,A\right]} =c_2\,, \eeao with $0<c_1 \leq c_2 < \infty$. \end{assumption}